 However, this comfort level is not true across the board.
 Fear of change, of losing control or making mistakes can doom the adoption of new technology.

 When I worked on a telemetry unit, an older cardiologist would always ask me to enter orders for him in the computer.
 Each time he would use a different excuse—he didn’t have his glasses or his fingers were too big for the keys.
 I soon realized that he was afraid to use the computer.
 I don’t believe that he ever took any of the in-service training sessions because he was afraid of failing in front of others.

 Any technology champion or implementation team has to understand and respond to the fact that we live in an age where technology advances can often far outpace our ability to comfortably integrate them into our daily lives.

 Many of these issues can be mitigated with adequate planning, training, and collaboration.
-By listening to, engaging with, and educating front-line staff, hospitals can dramatically increase their chances of success with technology adoption.
+By listening to, engaging with, and educating front-line staff, hospitals can dramatically increase their chances of success with healthcare technology adoption.

 Hospitals each have their own unique characteristics and needs.
 Identifying and documenting those attributes are critical to implementation success.
-To achieve measurable progress in health IT adoption requires that hospitals identify and support cross-disciplinary champions, including IT networking, facilities, patient safety experts, educators, informatics nurses, laboratory staff, pharmacists, electrical engineers, biomedical engineers, quality improvement specialists, vendors and patient-facing clinical staff.
+To achieve measurable progress in health IT adoption requires that hospitals identify and support cross-disciplinary champions, including IT networking, facilities, patient safety experts, educators, informatics nurses, laboratory staff, pharmacists, electrical engineers, biomedical engineers, quality improvement specialists, vendors, and patient-facing clinical staff.